Codefresh Classic

 Use Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
-Codefresh Classic is one of the third-party CI platform/tools that you can connect to Codefresh for deployment with image enrichment and reporting.
+If you have Hosted or Hybrid GitOps, you can connect your CI pipelines to Hosted GitOps for deployment with image enrichment and reporting.

-Connecting Codefresh Classic, adds the CI information to images which are displayed in the Images dashboard, as in the example below.
+Connecting your CI pipeline, adds the CI information to images which are displayed in the Images dashboard, as in the example below.

 Images dashboard with enriched image information